(Version February 2021)

 Once you are logged in to the secure portion of Online Banking, select "Security" from the Main Menu.
 Select the "Change Password" option or "Change Username" option depending upon which you want to change.
 Please note that passwords are case sensitive.

-If you have forgotten your Username or Password, you may contact the Customer Service department.
-You may also use the "Trouble logging in?" online assistance tool on the login page if you would like to reset your password.
-If you use the "Trouble logging in?" tool, instructions for your next login will be emailed to you at the email address on file.
+If you have forgotten your Password, you may contact Customer Service for assistance logging in.
+You may also use the "Can't Log In?" online assistance tool on the login page if you would like to reset your password.
+If you use the "Cant Log In?" tool, instructions for your next login will be emailed to you at the email address on file.

 The username or password entered does not match what we have on file.
-If you continue to get this message, contact the Customer Service department or use the "Trouble logging in?" online assistance tool on the login page.
+If you continue to get this message, contact the Customer Service department or use the "Can't Log In?" online assistance tool on the login page.

 If your Online Banking session remains idle for 10 minutes, the system will automatically log you off.
 At this point, you will need to log in again to Online Banking to reopen your online session.